hpyproject/hpy/docs/api.rst

   :start-after: // BEGIN: defines
   :end-before: // END: defines

-Please note that it is strictly necessary to terminate the list with ``NULL``.
+Please note that it is required to terminate the list with ``NULL``.
 We can now create the actual type specification by appropriately filling an ``HPyType_Spec`` structure: